jfelten/My_bare_metal_k8s/README.md

 </domain>
 ```

 Repeat on each physical blade.
-The 2 virual disks will be used by heketi to provision dynamic storage for any kubernetes cluster.
+The 2 virtual disks will be used by heketi to provision dynamic storage for any kubernetes cluster.

 ### glusterfs set up

 With the glusterfs VMs up and running we now need to make them talk with each other, and create any static volumes desired in kubernetes.
-The glsuter initialization is stragihtforward.
+The glsuter initialization is straightforward.
 I have 3 glusterfs vms (1 on each blade) with the ips: 10.10.10.17, 10.10.10.18, 10.10.10.19.
-On each server run the glsuterfs peer probe for against hte other 1 servers.
+On each server run the glsuterfs peer probe for against the other 1 servers.
 Ex on 10.10.10.17 run:
 ```
 gluster peer probe 10.10.10.18 gluster peer probe 10.10.10.19
 ```
 Once this is done the glusterfs VMs will be talking and it is now possible ot create static volumes.
-In my case I use a static volume for my openvpn certs and have a shared directory called /data/certs.
+In my case, I use a static volume for my OpenVPN certs and have a shared directory called /data/certs.
 You can create this volume in glusterfs via:
 ```
 sudo gluster volume create certs replica 3 10.10.10.17:/data/certs 10.10.10.19:/data/certs 10.10.10.18:/data/certs force
 ```

 ## Kubernetes Finally

-Now that the physical hardware, storage, and vm nodes are set up it is time install kubernetes.
-For this I have created ansible scripts to manage the life cycle of the kubernetes clusters.
+Now that the physical hardware, storage, and VM nodes are set up it is time install kubernetes.
+For this, I have created ansible scripts to manage the life cycle of the kubernetes clusters.

 | Script              | Purpose                                             |
 |---------------------|:---------------------------------------------------:|